 Since then, I am always using a 10-minute exposure and I am getting consistently good results.

 Throughout this process, use nitrile gloves at all times.
-Developer is a strong chemical and it can cause skin irritation.
+The developer is a strong chemical and it can cause skin irritation.
 The other reason is that if you can avoid ever touching your board with bare hands you can avoid having to scrub it and clean it later.

-Tools: Double-side tape, single-side tape, lamp to expose, daylight CLF bulb, watch (with a timer), developer, water, disposable foam brush, two plastic containers, syringe (or a measuring cup), nitrile gloves
+Tools: Double-sided tape, single-side tape, lamp to expose, daylight CLF bulb, watch (with a timer), developer, water, disposable foam brush, two plastic containers, syringe (or a measuring cup), nitrile gloves